Create a

 Human beings naturally grow, learn, adapt, and evolve.
-This lifelong process is driven by many experiences in their rearing, relationships, education, religious practices, work, leisure activities, etc. When we consider how experiences change our perspectives and help us learn and adopt new skills, they also alter our self-perceptions of worth, confidence, value, and capability.
-Together, these create engaged and motivated employees who become increasingly capable of significantly contributing to the organization and its objectives and becoming reliable and sustainably committed assets.
+This lifelong process is driven by many experiences in their rearing, relationships, education, religious practices, work, leisure activities, and so on.
+When we consider how experiences change our perspectives and help us learn and adopt new skills, we also see that they alter our self-perceptions of worth, confidence, value, and capability.
+Together, these create engaged and motivated employees who are increasingly capable of making significant contributions to the organization and its objectives, and who become reliable, sustainably committed assets.
 Establishing robust career paths supports that objective.

 Offering career progression (both advancement and growth) supports the human need for growth and a sense of achievement and drives enterprise growth and goal attainment.
-This can lead to the positive “side effects” of continuous skill development, enhanced employee retention, sustainable productivity management, and improved business outcomes, painting a promising picture for the organization's future.
+This can lead to positive “side effects” such as continuous skill development, enhanced employee retention, sustainable productivity management, and improved business outcomes, painting a promising picture for the organization's future.

 Developing career paths serves two primary objectives: meeting the needs of the employees and the organization.
 It's a win-win solution that meets employee and organizational needs, starting with the compensation team and engaging other HR functions and experts.
-The first objective meets employee goals by defining the steps they can take toward positions of increasingly higher levels of responsibility, enhanced pay, benefits, and status.
+The first objective aligns with employee goals by defining the steps they can take toward positions of increasing responsibility, as well as enhanced pay, benefits, and status.
 The second is using career paths to guide qualified employees through steps that fulfill organizational needs for staffing key managerial, leadership, and expert roles.
 Therefore, career progression is a solution that benefits everyone, fostering a sense of mutual growth and success.

 Why career progression is essential today

 Talent shortages continue to haunt employers in the U.S., with 69% of companies reporting significant difficulties filling their roles, compared to only 14% 10 years earlier.
-Furthermore, 74% of workers report moderate-to-high levels of stress and burnout and are actively looking for some type of relief, which drives the high turnover rates.
+Furthermore, 74% of workers report moderate-to-high levels of stress and burnout and are actively seeking relief, which drives high turnover rates.

 Amplifying that concern is the finding that 90% of surveyed workers report feeling “stuck” in their current jobs.
 Recent research by Mercer found that 81% of employees felt at risk of burnout because they were not sufficiently rewarded for their efforts, and the existence of options (lateral or vertical) they can work towards can freshen the perspectives and motivation of those who feel stuck and stagnant in a role.
 Creating career paths and progression opportunities offers hope to those employees by providing a clear path for growth and advancement.

 Having options and opportunities for growth promotions within their current department, transfers to others, or advancement into new functions or fields can address various employee preferences and motivations.
 For example, options for those who seek new work challenges can positively address a significant portion of the workforce.
-Among those who rotated into new jobs or projects, 90% felt that it helped them develop deeper skill sets (especially their problem-solving skills), 96% said that their productivity subsequently increased, and 84% reported increased collaborations with other departments.
+Among those who rotated into new jobs or projects, 90% felt it helped them develop deeper skill sets (especially problem-solving), 96% said their productivity subsequently increased, and 84% reported increased collaboration with other departments.

-When well-designed and executed, robust career paths and progression opportunities (created and housed in a job architecture) can substantially address employee drive for better opportunities and advancement.
+When well-designed and executed, robust career paths and progression opportunities (built into a job architecture) can substantially address employees' drive for better opportunities and advancement.

 Types of career paths or progressions

 There are several types of progressions, with common names such as “career paths,” “career ladders,” and “career lattices.”
-Career paths are output from the job evaluation process, where an organization's required positions are defined, compared, and ranked on several differentiating factors.
-The job of the compensation team is to create progressions of related jobs into what SHRM refers to as “career ladders” or successively higher roles within specific career fields (e.g., accounting, manufacturing, sales) based upon their relative and increasing levels of responsibility and pay.
+Career paths are outputs of the job evaluation process, in which an organization's required positions are defined, compared, and ranked on several differentiating factors.
+The job of the compensation team is to create progressions of related jobs into what SHRM refers to as “career ladders,” or successively higher roles within specific career fields (e.g., accounting, manufacturing, sales), based on their increasing levels of responsibility and pay.

 These are captured in “job families” due to their primarily vertical nature.
-Several ladders will often exist in functions with broader and differentiated skills and responsibilities, such as in HR (compensation, recruiting, learning, administration, technology, etc.) Successive titles, from the entry-level to the most experienced, might look like marketing assistant, analyst, administrator, coordinator, supervisor, manager, director, and vice president.
+Several ladders are often present in functions with broader, differentiated skills and responsibilities, such as HR (compensation, recruiting, learning, administration, technology).
+Successive titles, from entry-level to most experienced, might include marketing assistant, analyst, administrator, coordinator, supervisor, manager, director, and vice president.
 Similarly, a typical progression for an engineer might look like this: Associate Engineer, then Engineer I, II, III, Principal, Manager, Director, and Vice President.

 A job description explains each role, including its unique (and increasing) duties and responsibilities, education and experience requirements, reporting relationships, and minimum skills and capabilities.

-Similarly, career paths can represent a historical or potential cross-job family movement, such as those captured in a “career lattice.”
-Those pathways outline lateral and upward mobility opportunities that leverage overlapping skills from one field that can be applied to another.
-For example, the career path to a vice president of manufacturing might start with an associate engineering role and progress through a senior design engineer, project manager, senior supply chain manager, Six Sigma Blackbelt, and director of operations.
+Similarly, career paths can represent historical or potential cross-job family movements, as captured in a “career lattice.”
+Those pathways outline opportunities for lateral and upward mobility that leverage overlapping skills from one field and apply them to another.
+For example, the career path to a vice president of manufacturing might start with an associate engineering role and progress through roles such as senior design engineer, project manager, senior supply chain manager, Six Sigma Black Belt, and director of operations.

-In general, then, career progressions are designed to support the movement of employees from one role to another logically based on an evolving and expanding set of skills, experiences, and individual capabilities that qualify them for roles with a more significant impact on company objectives.
+In general, career progression is designed to support employees' movement from one role to another, based on an evolving, expanding set of skills, experiences, and individual capabilities that qualify them for roles with greater impact on company objectives.

 Benefits of defining career progressions